top of page

 • Aerial Roots: These add a tropical feel while helping with nutrient absorption and stability.

-• Occasional Flowers & Fruits: Outdoor plants may produce a spadix (surrounded by a spathe) with edible fruit.
+• Occasional Flowers and Fruits: Outdoor plants may produce a spadix (surrounded by a spathe) with edible fruit.
 When ripe, it tastes like a mix of pineapple and banana, but unripe fruit contains irritating calcium oxalate.

 • Robust Growth: Grows 30-60 cm per year under optimal conditions, mimicking its natural tropical environment.